-A tnsnames . or a file is created on each node with net service names.
+A tnsnames.ora file is created on each node with net service names.
 A connect identifier is an identifier that maps to a connect descriptor.
 A connect descriptor contains the following information:

-- The network route to the service, including the location of the listener through a protocol address - The SERVICE\NAME for an Oracle release 8.1 or later, or sid for pre-8.1 Oracle releases
+- The network route to the service, including the location of the listener through a protocol address - The SERVICE_NAME for an Oracle release 8.1 or later, or sid for pre-8.1 Oracle releases

-Note: The SERVICE NAME parameter you use in this names.ora is singular because you can only specify one service name.
+Note: The SERVICE_NAME parameter you use in the tnsnames.ora file is singular, because you can specify only one service name.